 Seven Peaks Walk on Lord Howe Island

-The guided Seven Peaks Walk is a spectacular way to experience the UNESCO World Heritage-listed Lord Howe Island.
-The island paradise is one of Australia’s best walking destinations, from the famous twin peaks and unique wildlife to a cloud forest and the world’s southernmost coral reef.
+Experience the spectacular UNESCO World Heritage-listed Lord Howe Island on the Seven Peaks Walk.
+The island paradise is regarded as one of Australia’s best walking destinations, from cliff-top walks to see its famous twin peaks and unique wildlife to the 2.8m-tall cloud forest and the world’s southernmost coral reef.

-Part of the Great Walks of Australia’s collection of premium guided walking tours, the Seven Peaks Walk is operated out of the Pinetrees Lodge, a waterfront resort.
-You’ll spend six nights at the lodge and five days hiking on the beautiful island, which is surrounded by iridescent blue marine sanctuary.
+The Seven Peaks Walk is part of the Great Walks of Australia’s collection of premium guided walking tours and it operates out of waterfront resort Pinetrees Lodge.
+You’ll spend six nights at the lodge and five days hiking on the beautiful island, which is surrounded by an iridescent blue marine sanctuary.

-With professional guides, you’ll explore what UNESCO says is a ‘significant natural habitat for the conservation of threatened species’ and an important breeding ground for seabirds.
-The small island group was created from volcanic activity on the ocean floor and shaped over seven million years.
+You will be joined by professional guides as you explore what UNESCO says is a ‘significant natural habitat for the conservation of threatened species’ and an important breeding ground for seabirds.
+The small island group was created from volcanic activity on the ocean floor and shaped over 7 million years.

 - How to get there: Fly direct from Sydney or Brisbane with QantasLink

 - Accommodation: Pinetrees Lodge

 - Grade: moderate to challenging (optional)

 Below is the five-day itinerary for the Seven Peaks Walk, based on the Great Walks of Australia’s website.
 The Seven Peaks Walk is for experienced, fit hikers who enjoy a challenge by day, and some luxury by night.
 A few sections of the walk are off-track and require a steady head for heights.